BBaoVanC/dwm/docs/keybinds.md

 ## Screenshot

+**NOTE: These screenshot keybinds require you to have the `ssclip` script from my dotfiles.
+The script is a wrapper for `maim`.**

-- `PrintScreen`: open Flameshot GUI
+- `PrintScreen`: capture a rectangular screenshot to clipboard
-- `Shift+PrintScreen`: capture current monitor using Flameshot
+- `Shift+PrintScreen`: capture all screens to clipboard
+- `Ctrl+PrintScreen`: capture active window to clipboard

 ## Volume